This post may contain affiliate links. Please see my disclosure policy for details.

 Cannop Ponds is another famous beauty spot and walking trail around a lake that was the filming location for The Darkest Hour.

-In the Wye Valley in Wales, you can visit Raglan Castle that featured as the place that Merlin has a battle with Nimueh.
+In the Wye Valley in Wales, you can visit Raglan Castle featured as the place where Merlin has a battle with Nimueh.

 Also, you can head over to the historic Goodrich Castle on the English side where the sorceress Morgause hides out.
 Even, the aMazing Hedge Puzzle near Monmouth featured in the Labyrinth of Gedref.

 Plus, you can visit King Arthur’s Cave in Biblins that featured in The Sword in the Stone part 2.
 But, this is hard to locate.
 Click here to read my complete guide on how to find this cave!